 One of my friends asked me that question while we were chitchatting the other night at the gym.
-For someone who was not in the mood to tell a long story or to give a long answer, three words sufficed.
-This was my response to him: “I love nature.”
+For someone who was not in the mood to tell a long story, six words sufficed: “I love being one with nature.”

-Of course, there’s more to those three words than he could dig.
+Of course, there is more to those words than he could dig.
 The chance to draw the story out has come.

 So, why do I love hiking?

 Second, it gives me a clear answer about how far my stamina can go.
-I have been frequenting the gym for quite some time now but I never had the chance to calibrate it through sport until I came across hiking.
+I have been frequenting the gym for quite some time now but I never had the chance to calibrate it to its maximum until I came across hiking.
 Doing it fuels me more to maintain my weight and shape (“When the Passive Health Buff is Provoked, the Blabbermouth Squeals“).

-Third, the kind of freedom it gives just adds to the top reasons.
-I can eat whatever and whenever without feeling chagrined knowing that I’m burning them anyway.
+Third, the kind of freedom it gives adds up to the top reasons.
+I can eat whatever and whenever I want without feeling chagrined knowing that I am burning them anyway.
 The opportunity to dance along with the long legs of the clock is also something else.
 I can explore at my own pace without a particular schedule, no phones, less worries…just a hungry-for-perspiration spirit on the loose.

 Fourth, would be the adventure.
-I savor the challenge of summiting using these two lower limbs with their terminal parts.
-Our feet are the real adventurers because they are the ones that, technically, have the power to take us to the summit.
-That’s the reason why I used them as the image of my blog…once upon a time.
+I savor the challenges head-on.
 Every step, every cut, every mosquito bite, every inquietude along the way is delicious.
-I was never bothered about having to eat the discomforts that backpacking offers but dithyrambic.
+I was never bothered about having to eat the discomforts that hiking offers but dithyrambic.